 This campaign structure means you can efficiently channel your spend towards the most efficient retargeting audiences, and push users along into the highest-intent audiences.

 With your campaign and ad sets all set up, the only thing left to do is add your ads in, and you're ready to go!
-Check out our guide here if you're unsure on how to add ads.
+Check out my guide here if you're unsure on how to add ads.

 Once your ads are live, there are a couple of things to keep an eye on.